Upgrading MSYS2¶

 Previously, the advice was that creating the archive file required a version of

-that resulted in an archive that could not extracted on a terminal that did not have elevated rights ('Run as administrator') due to errorsERROR: Cannot create symbolic link : A required privilege is not held by the client
+msys2-20220503that resulted in an archive that could not extracted on a terminal that did not have elevated rights ('Run as administrator') due to errorsERROR: Cannot create symbolic link : A required privilege is not held by the client. -

 Test that the Stack-supplied